-- 3.3.1 At the time of the Norman Conquest, the immediate area around Swan Green was already under cultivation or pasture with small scattered settlements, small estates and manors. - 3.3.2 The formation of the Royal Forest, through the enlargement of a pre-existing Saxon Royal Hunting Ground in the 1070s, affected the settlements and land usage in the area as they came under Forest law.
-It may well be that there was an element of depopulation of this area to facilitate the enlargement of the King's hunting ground and the present settlement of Swan Green could be a shrunken village from this period. - 3.3.3 In the post medieval period and particularly in the 18th century the land to the north and south of the hamlet became part of the parklands associated with Northerwood House and Cuffnells House respectively.
-To the west, the landscape was mainly woodland and plantation to provide timber for the Crown.

-3.4 History of the settlement

-- 3.4.1 The hamlet may have medieval origins and it has been suggested that it could well be identified as the settlement of "Greteham" referred to in the Domesday Book as part of the lands 'now in the Forest'.
+- 3.4 Historic development of the landscape - 3.4.1 At the time of the Norman Conquest, the immediate area around Swan Green was already under cultivation or pasture with small scattered settlements, small estates and manors. - 3.4.2 The formation of the Royal Forest, through the enlargement of a preexisting Saxon royal hunting ground in the 1070s, affected the settlements and land usage in the area as they came under Forest law.
+It may well be that there was an element of depopulation of this area to facilitate the enlargement of the King's hunting ground and the present settlement of Swan Green could be a shrunken village from this period. - 3.4.3 In the post medieval period and particularly in the 18th century the land to the north and south of the hamlet became part of the parklands associated with Northerwood House and Cuffnells House respectively.
+To the west, the landscape was mainly woodland and plantation to provide timber for the Crown. - 3.5 History of the settlement - 3.5.1 The hamlet may have medieval origins and it has been suggested that it could well be identified as the settlement of "Greteham" referred to in the Doomsday Book as part of the lands 'now in the Forest'.
 This place name means 'great or big homestead'.
 The place name "Gritnam" can be found on the modern Ordnance Survey map just southwest of the neighbouring settlement of Bank.
-This could be an alternative location for the settlement referred to in the Domesday Book. - 3.4.2 The earliest surviving buildings in the hamlet date to the 17th century and contain remnants of timber framing.
+This could be an alternative location for the settlement referred to in the Doomsday Book. - 3.5.2 The earliest surviving buildings in the hamlet date to the 17th century and contain remnants of timber framing.
 The remaining structures mainly date from the late 18th and 19th centuries and include a lodge to Northerwood Park and one to the former Cuffnells House.
 The White Swan public house dates originally to the 18th century but with extensions and alterations in the 19th and 20th centuries.
 The cricket ground in the centre of the hamlet dates from the 1880s when Lord Londesborough of Northerwood House started a club for his family and friends.
-In 1890 the hamlet and the neighbouring village of Emery Down set up a village team which still operates on the green today. - 3.4.3 Around the 1840s, three local cattle dealers started pony sales and a fair on Swan Green.
+In 1890 the hamlet and the neighbouring village of Emery Down set up a village team which still operates on the green today.

+3.5.3 Around the 1840s, three local cattle dealers started pony sales and a fair on Swan Green.
 This continued as an annual event with the sale being held in the yard of the White Swan public house and other attractions on the green opposite.
-In 1921 there was a large fair, the last, which included steam round-a-bouts, shooting galleries and swing boats.
+In 1921, the last year of the fair on this site, there was a very large fair which included steam round-abouts, shooting galleries and swing boats.
 The following year the event was moved to the old Lyndhurst Race Ground for safety reasons because of the increase in road traffic passing through the hamlet.
 Today road traffic still continues to blight the area, especially in the summer months during the tourist season.

-3.5 Areas of archaeological potential
+3.6 Areas of archaeological potential